radhikaKhandelwal14/FirstRepository/Readme.txt

 	git status and check status

 equest 01
- As per request 101 from radhika adding the following lines
+ As per request 101 from radhika adding

 	git clone is used to clone the project
 	MASTER denotes the master branch

+adding line
+as per request